term-world/datamart-solution/README.md

 #### `table_arranger.py`

+Allows us to rearrange the table to suit various data analysis needs.

 Uses the following function (it is already written for you):

 |Function name |Parameters  |Return type | Description                                               |